 When kids complain they are bored, it’s easy to be feel pressurised to let them watch tv or play on the iPad; or perhaps you feel guilty that you should be entertaining them.
 If your children are moping around the house,“Go outside and play” is probably the best thing you could say.

 Here are four important reasons why outdoor play is one of the healthiest developmental activities your child can enjoy this summer.

-Four Important Reasons To Tell Your Children to “Go Outside and Play”
+4 Reasons to Tell Your Children to “Go Outside and Play”